absorensen/numbers_go_brrrr/m0_introduction/README.md

 graphics to being a deep learning PhD.
 There is a range in everything, including the exercises and hand-ins.
 As such it is very important to specify to students which parts of the exercises and hand-ins they are expected to do and which parts they are invited to do if they find it interesting.

+This website has since I taught the course seen quite a few changes based on student feedback, they don't correspond 1-to-1 any longer.

 [0]: https://towardsdatascience.com/chatgpts-electricity-consumption-7873483feac4
 [1]: https://towardsdatascience.com/environmental-impact-of-ubiquitous-generative-ai-9e061bac6800